 What APIs to integrate in a hotel booking app

-Getting your app operational may seem tough.
+Another important task of a hotel booking mobile app development is getting your app operational.
 You may worry about getting hold of the data on hotels and their amenities, current rates, rooms availability and much more.
-There are multiple APIs bringing the valuable content to your app:
+A hotel booking app development company will advise you on the APIs bringing the valuable content to your app:

 - Hotel meta search data.
 HotelsCombined Data Feeds and Skyscanner Affiliate API provide price comparison and more.